derkork/godot-statecharts/docs/_docs/usage/02_nodes.md

 ![Separation of animation tree states]({{ site.baseurl }}/assets/img/manual/animation_tree_state_separation.png)

-## Animation player states
+## Animation player states (deprecated)

-> ⚠️ **Note**: this feature is currently experimental and may change or be removed in the future.
+> ⚠️ **Note**: this node is deprecated and will be removed in a future release.
+It is strongly recommended to not use this node in new projects anymore.

 _Animation player states_ ![Animation player state icon]({{ site.baseurl }}/assets/img/manual/icons/animation_player_state.svg){:class="state-icon"} are similar to animation tree states.
 They can be linked to an animation player.
 When an animation player state is activated it will ask the animation player to play the same animation (the animation player state and the animation inside the animation player should have the same name).
 This can be used to control animation players with the same state chart events that you use to control your game logic.
 Animation player states have the following properties: